pexip/pexkit-sdk/docs/cordova_initial_setup.md

 	    permissions.requestPermission(permissions.RECORD_AUDIO, success, error);
 	}

-You will also need to modify the way we load `PexRTX` as register globals will run after PexRTC has loaded so `window.PexRTC` will be null at that point and cause problems.
+You will also need to modify the way we load `PexRTC` as register globals will run after PexRTC has loaded so `window.PexRTC` will be null at that point and cause problems.
 Comment out the static load and add this to the device ready